pri-k/docs-mysql/index.html.md

 See [Back Up MySQL for Pivotal CF](backup.html).

 **Note**: For information about backing up your Pivotal CF installation, refer to the [Backing Up Pivotal CF](http://docs.gopivotal.com/pivotalcf/customizing/backup-settings.html) topic.

-### Known Limitations

-The MySQL server runs on a single VM.
-The server is not replicated or redundant.
-Data durability depends on the infrastructure persistence layer.